hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/10-how-faridun-made-answer-to-his-sons.md

 >
 > Why set your hopes so much upon this world ?
 >
-> How ill it used Jamshfd who passed away
+> How ill it used Jamshid who passed away
 >
 > At last, and lost the crown and throne and girdle !
 >